- Caring for the Patient With Cancer at Home: A Guide for Patients and Families

 Nausea is having a sick or queasy feeling in the stomach, and vomiting is throwing up food or liquids from the stomach.
 Nausea can occur even when a person is not thinking about food.
 A person can vomit even if they have not eaten anything and haven’t had any nausea.
-Nausea or vomiting can be caused by eating something that disagrees with you, bacteria in food, infections, or by radiation or chemo treatments for cancer.
+Nausea or vomiting can be caused by eating something that disagrees with you, by bacteria in food, by infections, or by radiation or chemo treatments for cancer.
 Many people have little or no nausea and vomiting with these treatments.
 For others, just thinking about going for one of the treatments can cause nausea or vomiting.
-Cancer by itself may cause nausea and vomiting.
+Cancer by itself can cause nausea and vomiting.

 What to look for